lucaatme/Twitter-Bots-in-Italian-Politics/README.md

 # TWIPOL: Twitter Italian Politics

-### Natural Language Processing and Bot Detection Analysis on Italian political tweeps during the Russian-Ukrainian conflict.
+### Twitter Bots Influence on the Russo-Ukrainian War During the 2022 Italian General Elections.

 ## Topics of the project